-- if it is in violation of laws and regulations, disposition of the Prime Minister pursuant to laws and regulations, or particularly important particulars among those prescribed in the documents listed in the items of Article 4, paragraph (2) of the Insurance Business Act; - 2. if it is in violation of the conditions attached to the relevant license; and - 3. if it engages in conduct prejudicial to the public interest.
+- i. if it is in violation of laws and regulations, disposition of the Prime Minister pursuant to laws and regulations, or particularly important particulars among those prescribed in the documents listed in the items of Article 4, paragraph (2) of the Insurance Business Act; - ii. if it is in violation of the conditions attached to the relevant license; and - iii. if it engages in conduct prejudicial to the public interest.

-16. Are there minimum presence requirements in order to undertake insurance activities in your jurisdiction (and obtain and maintain relevant licences and authorisations)?
+17. Are there minimum presence requirements in order to undertake insurance activities in your jurisdiction

+(and obtain and maintain relevant licenses and authorisations)?